C-K-Robotics/networktables_bridge/README.md

 Python versions supported: 3.8, 3.9, 3.10, 3.11, and 3.12 (only version available for roboRIO).

 ### ROS Compatibility
-The `networktable_bridge` package is compatible with the following ROS distributions:
+The `networktables_bridge` package is compatible with the following ROS distributions:
 - **ROS 2 Humble**: Recommended for new  projects running on Ubuntu 22.04.
 - **ROS 2 Iron**: Supported for users requiring newer features introduced in Iron.
 - **ROS 2 Foxy**: Compatible with Ubuntu 20.04; however, note that support for Foxy ended in May 2023.